EduardoSRocha/mongoose-express-sanitizer/README.md

 - **Buffer**: The library will validate and sanitize the buffer based on the following properties: required, min, max.
 - **Decimal128**: The library will validate and sanitize the decimal128 based on the following properties: required, min, max.
 - **Map**: The library will validate and sanitize the map based on the following properties: required, min, max.
-- **BigInt**: The library will validate and sanitize the bigint based on the following properties: required, min, max.

 ** Support nested schemas.
 ** Support schema.tree with nested objects.

+## Supported Mongoose Types in development

+- **BigInt**: The library will validate and sanitize the bigint based on the following properties: required, min, max.

 ## Options